Blake has worked in mental health since 2002. He educates others on their paths toward resilience and recovery.

 Make Walking More Productive and Fun

 Walking is one of the best exercises a person can do.
-It barely takes any equipment, costs nothing, improves health and well-being and is simple to do.
-Only a couple common excuses exist for not walking.
-One excuse someone might give is the lack of time to spend on walking, while another excuse might be that walking is boring.
+It barely takes any equipment, costs nothing, improves your health and well-being and is simple to do.
+Only a couple common excuses exist for not doing it, which include reasons like making the time to spend on walking, while another might be that it's is boring.

-This list of activities to do while walking will help break down the barriers someone may have to being motivated to walk by making walking more fun and more productive.
+Here is a list of activities to do that will help break down barriers someone may have to be motivated to walk by making the experience more fun and more productive.
 Not every activity will apply or appeal to everyone, so try out a few until the walking becomes an enjoyable activity.
 Eventually, walking may become a source of fun, wellness, stability, and productivity in your life.

 Equipment for Improving Productivity